Originally posted November 2022, updated June 2023.

 How can patient scheduling be improved?
 Patient engagement technology—and optimally, a full patient engagement platform rather than simply a one-off scheduling tool—is key.
 When evaluating a patient engagement platform for appointment management and beyond, make it a point to look for:

-Real-Time Patient Self-Scheduling
+Real-Time Patient Online Scheduling

 Make the process as convenient as possible, allowing patients to access online scheduling 24/7 on their preferred device without requiring them to download an app or log into an account.
 Eliminating these barriers will allow for a smooth and easy scheduling experience that both patients and administrative staff will appreciate.